NotShrirang/SPPU-Computer-2019-Practicals/README.md

-# SPPU-Assignments
+# SPPU-Computer-2019-Practicals
-All SPPU assignments in single repo.
+All SPPU Practicals for Computer Branch - 2019 Pattern in single repo.